eyereasoner/eye/reasoning/nexus/README.md

     )].
     ```

-- nexus supports querying with queries described in RDF Core as
+- nexus supports querying with queries described in RDF 1.0 as
   e.g.
     ```
     # who is a what?